 - NOT List your coursework – it is on your transcript (UNLESS you need to describe how a course encompassed CS concepts).

-- NOT Ask work peers, current or former classmates, spouses, in-laws, siblings, parents, children, religious leaders, friends, etc. to write reference letters.
+- NOT Ask work peers, current or former classmates, spouses, in-laws, siblings (twins or otherwise!), parents, children, religious leaders, friends, etc. to write reference letters.

 - NOT Describe or list hobbies, personal interests, or other areas of your life irrelevant to Computer Science.